keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 >
 > Toward Principal = $1126.31 - $970.26 = $156.05

-Note that the amount going toward principal is a bit higher in the second month.
+Note that the amount going toward principal is a bit higher in the second month - from $155.20 to $156.05.

 Over the life of your loan, the proportion of each payment applied to principal (the good stuff) increases every month.